Herr-Whit/programming-challenge/solution_strategy.md

 - Outliers
 - Encoding errors

 I will use the pandas package for loading and processing the data.
-My inital idea is to implement the computations as matrix operations and reductions.
+My initial idea is to implement the computations as matrix operations and reductions.
-This approach will allow me to familiarize myself with the data and explore a specific solution.
+This approach will allow me to familiarize myself with the data and attempt a specific solution.

+The scratch_attempt notebook details the solution to the first challenge (weather).
+The logic is incorporated in `solutions/specific/weather_solution.py`.
 ## Generalize the Problem
 TODO
 ## Identify Concerns